 Looking for a salmon casserole that’s delicious and healthy?
 Look no further!
-This recipe is packed with tender, flaky salmon and a variety of vegetables, cheese, and lots of creaminess.
+This recipe is packed with tender, flaky salmon, a variety of vegetables, cheese, and lots of creaminess.
 You’ll also love the fact that this is a budget friendly recipe.

 This flavorful dish is perfect for a quick and easy weeknight dinner.
 You can serve it as a one-dish meal or add some bread and your favorite sides.

 You can use either salmon right out of the can or cooked fresh salmon fillets.

 I like to keep at least a couple of cans of salmon in my pantry to make either this casserole or these delicious salmon cakes (aka salmon patties or salmon croquettes).